flectra-hq/flectra/doc/reference/javascript.rst

 The next step is to create a test case::

-    odoo.testing.section('basic section', function (test) {
+    flectra.testing.section('basic section', function (test) {
         test('my first test', function () {
             ok(false, "this test has run");
         });
     });

-All testing helpers and structures live in the ``odoo.testing`` module.
-Odoo tests live in a :func:`~odoo.testing.section`, which is itself part of a module.
+All testing helpers and structures live in the ``flectra.testing`` module.
+Flectra tests live in a :func:`~flectra.testing.section`, which is itself part of a module.
 The first argument to a section is the name of the section, the second one is the section body.

-:func:`test <odoo.testing.case>`, provided by the
+:func:`test <flectra.testing.case>`, provided by the
-:func:`~odoo.testing.section` to the callback, is used to register a given test case which will be run whenever the test runner actually does its job.
-Odoo Web test case use standard `QUnit assertions`_ within them.
+:func:`~flectra.testing.section` to the callback, is used to register a given test case which will be run whenever the test runner actually does its job.
+Flectra Web test case use standard `QUnit assertions`_ within them.

 Launching the test runner at this point will run the test and display